Thirteen Steps Down (TV series)

 Thirteen Steps Down is a 2012 two part television thriller based on the 2004 novel by Ruth Rendell first broadcast by ITV.

 Plot

 Mix Cellini is a lonely, maladjusted young man who works for a company that repairs exercise equipment, and lives in the upstairs apartment of an old Victorian house on Notting Hill.
-While his reclusive landlady, Gwendolen, spends her time reading and pondering lost loves, Mix grows dangerously obsessed with serial killer John Christie and a local model, Nerissa Nash, despite the fact that she hardly even acknowledges his existence.
+His reclusive elderly landlady, Gwendolen Chaucer, spends her time reading and pondering lost loves.
+Mix, on the other hand, is obsessed with the serial killer John Christie, who had once lived nearby, and also with a local model, Nerissa Nash.